Approach a potential client by dating them?

 Here’s the thing.
 If you date your clients, lo, they will quickly become NOT your clients.
 Who wants to pay their girlfriend, after all?
 That’s just … well, that’s something else, is what that is.

-But, approaching a potential client is like dating.
+But, to approach a potential client you can think of the process like dating.
 I know that’s not what you want to hear; most of us would rather do our neighbors’ taxes then have to date, but look: not everything about being a writer can be awesome.

 Just most things.

-So here are a few tips to make this whole “dating” process a little more palatable.
+So here are a few tips to make this whole approach a potential client like you would a date a little more palatable.

 First off, just like in dating, people need to know you’re available, which means you need to put yourself out there.
 If people don’t know what you do, they can’t hire you, right?
 Start telling people that you’re a freelance writer.
 Stop working all day from home.
 Instead, go to your local coffee shop.
 In fact, go to several.
 Start chatting with people.
 You would be amazed at the kind of networking you can do at a coffee shop just by being a regular.
 You might also think about working at a shared office space like wework.com.

 Also, make sure everyone on your social media knows you’re a writer.
 You never know who may have a contact for a new client.
 It’s sort of like when your Aunt Henrietta wants to introduce you to the son of her Scrabble rival Martha.
 You roll your eyes and don’t want to do it, but he might just end up being a Golden Retriever breeder who looks like Ryan Gosling.
 And THEN you’d owe Aunt Henrietta a huge thank you.

 Next, you need to have confidence.
 This is something we all know, but often have a hard time implementing.
 But as an independent contractor, it’s the most important tool you have besides your creativity.
 It might arguably be more important than creativity, because if you don’t have confidence when approaching a potential client, then they will never know you’re a genius who can rhyme like Maya Angelou.